 We started taking a very intentional approach to how we onboard new people into the company (just as we take a careful approach to hiring the right people).
 A week or two before the new hire’s first day, we create an hour-by-hour plan for their first day or two.
 Every employee who has joined us over the past two years has shared in this wonderful experience and now looks forward to paying it forward when someone new joins us.
 The “Great First Day” really is a celebration for everyone in the company, and as a result, people feel welcomed, appreciated and planned for.
 This practice has become a way that we live one of our own Core Values, Be Appreciative.
 The new hire process doesn't end at the job offer, or the candidate accepting the job.

 A team lunch is a great first start, but it pays to go above and beyond.
 Employees that develop quick bonds with their coworkers are able to feel welcome, learn the company culture and are more likely to be fully up and running in the first 90 days.
 An integral part of the onboarding process is making them feel comfortable in the day to day "flow" of the team, not just start their time working with no context.
 The earlier that the new team member is working closely with their teammates, the faster the return on payroll to your bottom line as well.
 It is a win-win for all involved.

 Welcome to the team!

 Here are 15 tips to effectively onboard a new team member.

-A few days before the start date, we send out a team email to everyone in the company letting them know when the new person will start, what their role and responsibilities will be, and sharing their resume so everyone already knows a little about their background.
+A few days before the start date, we send out a "welcome email for new team member" to everyone in the company letting them know when the new person will start, what their role and responsibilities will be, job title, and sharing their resume so everyone already knows about their background.

 - We think through everything they will need to do their job and make sure we have everything ready to give to them on day one.
 Laptop, iPad, business cards, email set up, etc.